 We will make a decision on your administrative appeal within 30 calendar days of getting it.
 We will notify you in writing of our decision.

 First Level Administrative Appeals

-Requests for administrative appeals must be received within 365 days of the initial claim remittance advice.
+Requests for administrative appeals must be received within 180 days of the date Neighborhood issued an Explanation of Benefits (EOB) with an adverse denial.